 In their role as filter feeders, cockles also provide an important link in the food web between the primary producers, such as phytoplankton, and smaller carnivores, such as birds, crabs and rock lobsters.
 Cockles also provide another important food web service – when they are filtering the water, they help prevent blooms of phytoplankton that reduce oxygen availability for fish and many other species.

-Visit the Treasures of the Sea website to learn more about cockles and other bivalves.
+Visit the Te Ara website to learn more about cockles and other shellfish in New Zealand.